 Provide specific details for orientation to existing floor and new concrete pad

-MR: Concrete pad and boiler room floor are existing to remain.
+Concrete pad and boiler room floor are existing to remain.
 Patch pad as required after removal of existing boilers

 Provide 16” pad details including reinforcing

+Pads are existing.

 Coded note 1: Provide approx. size of penetration to be repaired and materials required for patching

+See Detail 11 of S-502.
+Ref MD104

 Coded note 2:

 Provide approx. size of column pad(s) to be removed as there are multiple sizes shown?

+Pads are existing.
+Patch and repair after steel demo.

 What is depth of existing column pad(s) to be removed as there are multiple sizes shown?
+Pads are existing.
+Patch and repair after steel demo.

 Coded note 3: Provide information regarding demolition of specific materials including auger and trench cover to be removed.

+Auger and trench are existing.
+Ref MD102.

-Coded note 5: provide existing column site and height of column for removal including what is currently anchored / attached to column (typ 2)
+Coded note 5: provide existing column site and height of column for removal including what is currently anchored / attached to column (type 2)

+Please see SD101 of current CDs for location and see sheet AS-482 (for reference only) of as-builts dated 12/15/2011 for approximate column heights and current attachment methods.

 Sheet SD102

 Provide details / information on existing catwalk – mezzanine system to be removed.

+Catwalk drawings and specification attached.
+Contractor to field verify with existing conditions.

 Provide specification of existing catwalk which is to remain in place

+Catwalk drawings and specification attached.
+Contractor to field verify with existing conditions.
+All new catwalk must comply with OSHA Safety Regulations.

 Is existing catwalk system painted?
 Has paint been tested for lead content?

+It is known the catwalk is less than 10 years old.
+The contractor may assume there is no lead in the paint.

 Sheet S-101

 Coded note 1: provide details of trench cover required.

+Reference steel grating details from existing drawings and manufacturer data.
+Repair and replace.
+Ref mechanical.

 Coded note 2: Provide information on patch & seal of auger trench walls.
 Provide specific details and locations

+Location is shown on sheet S101, further detail available on sheet SD101, Key notes 1-3 identify interior and exterior trench including area that will require patch/seal.
+Awarded GC can send an RFI requesting review of their preferred method for patch/seal.

 Coded note 3: Provide cross section of exterior trench for accurate quantities.

+See sheet SB-100 & SF-500 of as-builts dated 12/15/2011, specifically see details 2, 3, and 13 on SF-500.
+The only way to know exactly what the trench dimensions are is to physically measure them, please make COR request.

 Sheet S-102